in4lio/yupp/doc/python.md

 ## Macros in Python _(still in the writing process)_

-[**yupp**](https://github.com/in4lio/yupp/) is a lexical macro processor designed primarily to compensate for the lack of metaprogramming facilities in the C language.
-The idea behind **yupp** is programming of a source code transformation in the functional style.
+[**yupp**](https://github.com/in4lio/yupp/) is a lexical macro processor designed primarily to make up for the poor metaprogramming facilities of the C language.
+The basic idea behind **yupp** is programming of a source code transformation in the functional style.

 If a given task fits well into the metaprogramming paradigm, **yupp** able to replace the C preprocessor, offering us more options, or even can act as